Health Professions Advising

 Beyond academics, successful applicants are encouraged to be well-rounded.
-Health professional schools encourage students to pursue the following experiences:
+Health professional schools encourage students to pursue these experiences:

 Before pursuing a healthcare program, you must demonstrate that the career is the correct fit for you.
 It’s not enough to assume that it’s the right fit; admissions committees want to see proof that you’ve explored the profession.
 You should observe and interact with healthcare providers and patients and understand the full scope of what it means to practice.